 The Alhambra Watershed Council Decision Meeting Minutes can be found here.
 Decision Meeting Minutes document the decisions and action items during the associated meeting.

-Established in 1991, Friends of Alhambra Creek is a volunteer group that brings people and Alhambra Creek together to protect the health of the Creek and its surrounding community.
-They have collaborated with other groups and agencies to participate in and carry out a wide range of projects.
+Established in 1991, Friends of Alhambra Creek is a volunteer group that brings people and Alhambra Creek together to protect the health of the creek and its surrounding community.
+They have collaborated with other people and agencies to participate in, and carry out, a wide range of projects.

-The group meets on the third Tuesday of every month and is currently holding meetings on Zoom.
-If you have any questions, feel free to contact the Friends of Alhambra Creek at friendsofac@gmail.com.
+If you have any questions, or would like to join a meeting, please contact the Friends of Alhambra Creek at foac@ccrcd.org.

 The New Leaf Collaborative is a 501c3 non-profit corporation based out of Martinez, CA. They support learners in the following ways: